CFitzsimons/Semester_One_CA/README.md

-Semester_of_R
+Semester_One_CA
 =============

-The answers on this repository pretain to the semester one module "Probability and Statistics" in Dublin City University run by Dr. Liam Tuohey.
-The goal is to have all of the labs attempted and uploaded before my exam starts as a method of study.
-Not all the answers will be 100% correct so if you notice something, drop me a line.
+The answers on this repository are my attempted at subjects in Computer Applications Year two as part of my study leading up to the exams.
+Not all answers will be 100% correct, so if you are using these as a reference and see something wrong please don't hesitate to contact.

-I will be uploading the PDF of questions with the R scripts.